bparanj/crystal/electronics/design/optocoupler.md

 A simple experiment to illustrate the concept of an **optocoupler**:

+PENDING

+Is optocoupler frequently used in electronic circuits

 ### Objective:
 To demonstrate how an optocoupler transfers signals between two electrically isolated circuits using light.